 Intermediate Algebra 4 s.h.

-General Psychology 3 s.h.
+Introduction to Psychology 3 s.h.

-Child Psychology 3 s.h.
+Child and Adolescent Psychology

 Students should correspond with the college or university of their choice to determine if that college requires science and/or foreign language.

 Courses which may be taken at North Iowa Area Community College to meet specific major requirements at Buena Vista University: